-- A treatment recently developed is called balloon dilatation.
+- Occasionally a treatment known as balloon dilatation may be recommended.
 This involves inserting a tiny tube with a small balloon on the end into the Eustachian tube through the nose.
 The balloon is filled with salt water and left in place for a few minutes in order to stretch the Eustachian tube.
-From December 2019, this procedure has been approved in the UK on the NHS for routine use.
+This procedure was approved in the UK in December 2019 for routine use within the NHS.

 Further reading and references